How can you prevent STIs?

 You can use a condom to prevent STI transmission during oral-penile sex or during vaginal or anal penetration.
 There are even condoms with added flavours designed specifically for oral sex.

 Using a condom during vaginal and anal intercourse is the most effective way to prevent STI transmission.
 Using a condom also helps prevent pregnancy (just like other contraception methods).
 The condom must be worn correctly and must not tear or come off during sex to ensure protection.
-To ensure condoms are used effectively, always look up the best way to put on a condom, pay attention to the expiration date, use water-based lubricants, and replace the condom with a new one if it is being used for more than 15 minutes.
+To ensure condoms are used effectively, always look up the best way to put on a condom, pay attention to the expiration date, use water-based lubricants, and replace the condom with a new one if the condom tears or comes off during sex.

 What to do if the condom breaks or slips off?